 The Kenmore VIEW Club supports disadvantaged students and their families because all young people are entitled to a good education.

-Formed in 1990, the club currently sponsors ten Learning for Life students.
+Formed in 1990, the club currently sponsors twelve Learning for Life students.
 Although fund raising is our main goal, activities are organised to also enhance the lives of our own members.

-There are social networking groups that meet at least monthly.
+There are social networking groups that meet fortnightly or monthly.
 Our club has several interest groups including two book clubs, two walking groups, an International dining group, and two Mahjong groups as well as frequent social events, day outings, and a yearly trip.

-Luncheon meetings held monthly include a broad range of fascinating guest speakers, as well as lucky door prizes, raffles, book exchange, and at times a trading table.
+Luncheon meetings held monthly include a broad range of fascinating guest speakers, as well as lucky door prizes, raffles, and several times a year, a trading table.